-Prior to the COVID-19 pandemic, appropriate equipment, including drill rigs, was in short supply.
-There was also high demand for contractors providing other services to the mining industry.
-The COVID-19 pandemic only served to exacerbate these issues.
-Consequently, there is a risk that the Consolidated Entity may not be able to source all the equipment and contractors required to fulfil its proposed activities.
+HVY's projects are subject to the standard market risk associated with securing contractors.
+Unlike the historical equipment and personnel constraints prior to and during the COVID-19 pandemic the market has improved.
+Notwithstanding there is a risk that the Consolidated Entity may not be able to source all the equipment and contractors required to fulfil its proposed activities.
 There is also a risk that hired contractors may underperform or that equipment may malfunction, either of which may affect the progress of the Consolidated Entity's activities.